ericom-gideon/docs/docs/servers/using_backups_to_protect_your_data.md

 1. Select your server and select the __Backups__ tab.

-2. You can either enable recurring backups or take an immediate manual backup from this screen.
-Please note that all attached disk volumes will be backed up automatically.
+2. Next to Manual Backups select __Backup now__.
+NB: all attached disk volumes will be backed up automatically.

+#### Restoring manual or scheduled backups

+Should you wish to restore a copy of your server from a previous backup:

+1. Select your server and select the __Backups__ tab.

-3. Should you wish to restore a copy of your server from a previous backup, simply click the __Restore__ icon next to the backup identified with the appropriate date and time stamp.
+2. Click the __Restore__ icon next to the backup identified with the appropriate date and time stamp.
 All volumes attached to this server will be restored to a new server, leaving the existing server unaffected.

-__Note: Backups (snapshots) cannot be downloaded.
-We recommend that you use a third party backup utility as part of your DR strategy/BCP.__